stuarteberg/graph-tool/doc/demos/inference/inference.rst

 .. figure:: lesmis-nested-B-posterior.*
    :align: center

-   Marginal posterior likelihood of the number of nonempty groups :math:`B_l` at each hierarchy level :math:`l` for the network of characters in the novel Les Misérables, according to the nested degree-corrected SBM.
+   Marginal posterior probability of the number of nonempty groups :math:`B_l` at each hierarchy level :math:`l` for the network of characters in the novel Les Misérables, according to the nested degree-corrected SBM.